-Though physical fitness is an important part of any outdoor activity, you do not need to be an athletes or marathon runner to enjoy the trekking in Nepal Himalayas.
+Though physical fitness is an important part of any outdoor activity, you do not need to be an athletes or marathon runner to enjoy the trek in Nepal.
 Most people of good fitness for their age can complete our trek.
 Trekking in Nepal is walking holiday at your own pace enjoying the Himalayan vista and cultural contrast to its fullest.

 Most first-time trekkers are concerned that they won’t keep up, but soon discover that a steady pace will have them in destination well before they would have expected.
 These treks are not running competition but walking holidays for people of all ages.
 However, the fitter you are, the more you will enjoy it, and you will have enough energy for extra activities.

 Fitness for Nepal trip: Aerobic, walking, cycling, jogging, Tai Chi etc

 There are three basic components of in Nepal trek preparation – aerobic, strength and mental.
 Aerobic conditioning is important primarily because you will trekking in thinner air, up to 40% less than at sea level.
 With good aerobic conditioning you will be able to better metabolise whatever oxygen is available to you.

 You should plan on doing at least one hour of aerobic 3 /4 times per week for 1 month or more before your arrival in Nepal.
 Walking, jogging, cycling, hiking on valley floor to ridge line ascents with day back are some of the excellent forms of exercise, so long as you are strengthening leg muscles and building stamina.
 Speed is not the essence; stamina, confidence and continuity are.